juavazquez/lightit-challenge/README.md

 sh successful_request.sh
 ```

-The successful request will save the user data to the database, store the document in cloudinary and send an asyncronous email to the user.
+The successful request will save the user data to the database, store the document in cloudinary and send an asynchronous email to the user.

 ## Documentation